Programvareverkstedet/grzegorz-clients/README.md

-# Gregorz webUI
+# Gregorz Clients
 <img align="right" width="250" src="grzegorz_clients/res/logo.png">

-A simple webui to interface with the [Grzegorz API](https://github.com/Programvareverkstedet/grzegorz)
+A set of simple API endpoints and ready-to-go clients to interface with the [Grzegorz API](https://github.com/Programvareverkstedet/grzegorz)

+#### Working clients:
+*  A webUI client made with REMI

+#### Planned future clients:
+* CLI client
+* WebExtensions browser extension

 ## How to run this